uhop/node-re2/README.md

 console.log('bi_res: ' + bi_res);    // prints: bi_res: abc,,,c
 console.log('re2_res : ' + re2_res); // prints: re2_res : abc,a,b,c
 ```

+### Unicode

+`RE2` always works in the Unicode mode.
+See `RE2.unicodeWarningLevel` above for more details on how to control warnings about this feature.

 ## Working on this project